(Image from NYT)

 As state-sponsored violence continues in Zimbabwe with the run-off elections now delayed until June 27th, waves of innocent victims and displaced people have been fleeing across the border to South Africa.

-New York Times article described Zimbabweans in South Africa warmly welcoming the refugees that were able to escape:
+On April 21st, a New York Times article described Zimbabweans in South Africa warmly welcoming the refugees that were able to escape:

 "For the people who make it through, there is a pipeline of sympathy waiting on the other side.
 Fellow Zimbabweans living in South Africa — often perfect strangers — have taken in border jumpers, giving them a safe house and a warm cup of porridge, and helping them along their way to Messina, about 10 miles south, and then onward to the bigger cities of Johannesburg and Cape Town."